-Matt has assisted large corporations, real estate owners and public-private ventures in identifying and analyzing the acquisition and management of various tax credit investments.
-In addition, Matt has conducted due diligence on behalf of federal LIHTC investors to identify and quantify real estate, tax and sponsor-related risks.
-Matt has provided tax analysis, financial modeling and transaction structuring options for projects using LIHTCs, HRTCs and NMTCs, and has managed state tax credit monetization programs providing advisory services for the acquisition of certificated and bifurcated state credits.
+I assist large corporations, real estate owners, and public-private ventures in identifying and analyzing the acquisition and management of various tax credit investments.
+In addition, I conduct due diligence on behalf of federal LIHTC investors to identify and quantify real estate, tax, and sponsor-related risks.
+I provide tax analysis, financial modeling, and transaction structuring options for projects using LIHTCs, HRTCs, and NMTCs, and have managed state tax credit monetization programs providing advisory services for the acquisition of certificated and bifurcated state credits.

-Matt’s practice involves the representation of both for-profit and nonprofit real estate developers.
-Matt advises his developer clients in all aspects of project development, rehabilitation and operation with a focus on mitigating developer risk and achieving a timely and cost-effective closing.
-In addition, Matt’s practice involves assisting his clients on exit strategies upon the conclusion of the investment’s compliance period.
+My practice involves the representation of both for-profit and nonprofit real estate developers.
+I advise my developer clients in all aspects of project development, rehabilitation, and operation with a focus on mitigating developer risk and achieving a timely and cost-effective closing.
+In addition, my practice involves assisting my clients on exit strategies upon the conclusion of the investment’s compliance period.

 I pride myself as a “problem solver.”
 Most tax credit transactions involve multiple financing sources and transaction participants with varying levels of understanding of program requirements.
 I simplify transaction complexities with a goal of achieving a smooth financing closing for my clients.

 I am a frequent speaker at national tax credit industry conferences, speaking on various investor-, developer-, and deal structuring-related panels.

 I have been following developments in the potential infrastructure tax credit and how such opportunity will affect both my developer and investor clients.